 The UMW Police Department provides an escort on foot or by golf cart for any UMW student, faculty, or staff member from one point on campus to another, especially during hours of darkness.
-Students may request this service by stopping by University Police in Brent House, via the use of a campus emergency phone, or by calling the University Police at 540/654-4444 or the non-emergency number, 540/654-1025.
+Students may request this service by stopping by University Police in Brent House, via the use of a campus emergency phone, or by calling the University Police non-emergency number, 540/654-1025.